Our way of life is under attack and science-based wildlife management has taken a back seat to emotional and ideological decision making.

 THE HUNTER HERITAGE PROGRAM

-This ambitious project will be unveiled the week of February 3 rd , 2019.
+This ambitious project was unveiled in the Spring of 2019.
 It is important to note that if we are to change the public perception of hunting, we must focus on the non-hunting public.
 The harsh truth is we have been doing a poor job of this to date.
 We must adapt.

 Although the anti-hunters are the most vocal, the overwhelming majority of people remain neutral on the topic of hunting.
 It is their hearts and minds that we must win over and educate.
 This campaign is designed around that premise.

-In totality, the content will serve the express purpose of engaging, inspiring and educating the non-hunter, and through these efforts, show the average non-hunter that our way of life is relatable and acceptable in modern society.
+In totality, this initiative will serve the express purpose of engaging, inspiring and educating the non-hunter, and through these efforts, show the average non-hunter that our way of life is relatable and acceptable in modern society.

 If we win their hearts and minds, we will win this war.